-Power BI has native apps so you can access data from anywhere.
-It alerts about changes, and the most important thing is that you can also use the publish to the web.
+Power BI has native apps enabling you to access data from anywhere.
+It alerts about changes, and the most important thing is that you can also use the publish to the web feature.
 This feature lets you add your visualizations directly to your blog or website.

-Tableau also has cool features like extensive support tools that will help you in teaching everything from the basics of setting up the software through initial data analysis.
+Tableau also has cool features like extensive support tools that will help you in teaching everything from the basics of setting up the software through initial data analysis to advanced tuning.
 You can access and manipulate data via the mobile app, and whole teams can collaborate around shared dashboards.